osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 ### Running with Docker on Ubuntu

+!!! warning "Removing AppArmor Restrictions"
+    AppArmor is a security layer on Ubuntu and other Debian-based systems that interferes with container-based jobs running inside the OSPool EP container.
+The section below describes removing all restrictions that AppArmor would normally place on the OSPool EP container.
+While other isolation mechanisms that Docker places between the host and container remain intact in this configuration, the degree of isolation is lessened by removing AppArmor.

 On Ubuntu and other Debian-based systems, the default [AppArmor profile](https://apparmor.net/) may prevent Singularity jobs from running inside your
 EP containers.
 This is a confirmed issue on Ubuntu 24.04+.
-An unrestricted Apparmor profile for the OSPool EP may be configured as follows:
+The restrictions that Appormpor places on the OSPool EP container may be removed as follows:

 1. Install `apparmor-utils` via apt.